 What’s coming next is astounding… Why drive when you can speak?
 Revenue from products purchased via voice commands is expected to quadruple from today’s US$2 billion to US$8 billion by 2023.

-VR, AR and 3D Printing are converging with AI, drones and 5G to transform shopping on every dimension.
+VR, AR and 3D Printing are converging with Artificial Intelligence technology, drones and 5G to transform shopping on every dimension.
 And as a result, shopping is becoming dematerialized, demonetized, democratized, and delocalized… a top-to-bottom transformation of the retail world.

-Welcome to Part 1 of our series on the future of retail, a deep-dive into AI and its far-reaching implications.
+Welcome to Part 1 of our series on the future of retail, a deep-dive into the future of artificial intelligence and its far-reaching implications.

 Let’s dive in…